2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Ohio

 Top 10 Best Liberal Arts / Sciences & Humanities Associate Degree Schools

-Our 2023 rankings named Cuyahoga Community College District the best value school in Ohio for liberal arts / sciences and humanities students working on their associate degree.
-Cuyahoga Community College District is a large public school located in the large city of Cleveland.
+Our analysis found Cuyahoga Community College District to be the best value school for liberal arts / sciences and humanities students who want to pursue a associate degree in Ohio.
+Cuyahoga Community College District is a fairly large public school located in the large city of Cleveland.

 Cuyahoga Community College District undergraduate students pay an average of $4,472 in in-state tuition and fees each year.